GW Recaps–The Book of Joel: Chapter Twelve, Thirteen, Sam & Laura

 This also fits with Gabriel’s mental state, and sometimes with Joel’s.
 Haunted, gritty.
 Gabriel tells Walter, “Welcome to my world,” and it’s not the first time he’s said it.

-For those not familiar with Eighties music, the Asia video in question with which Joel throws some shade at Antony.
+For those not familiar with Eighties music, take a look at the Asia video (RIP John Wetton) in question with which Joel throws some shade at Antony.
 In spite of the shade, which was only because Antony is a bit pretentious about his indie/alt credentials, Asia was my favorite band for the Eighties.
 From what I remember reading, they had their own serious conflicts like Ellipses (a band in the tried and true tradition of brothers fighting viciously).

 I admit I like the idea of a song being out there about Joel, which only amuses Joel as he has not told anyone of his time with Antony Savage.